Six unconventional estate planning tips

 2. Planning is the least expensive option.
 When it comes to drafting a will or other estate documents, often people get turned off by the fee that lawyers charge for their services.
 In my experience, paying a lawyer to draft a will, an Enduring Power of Attorney and a Personal Directives is the least expensive option.
 I’ve seen Lawyers make a lot more money when people do not have a plan and they have to try to settle disputes that arise from poorly planned estates.

 3. With a Personal Directives, appoint people who are health care advocates.
-A Personal Directives appoints someone to make health decisions if you are unable to make those decisions.
+Personal Directives appoint someone to make health decisions if you are unable to make those decisions.
 Ideally, you want someone that is going to be your advocate and make sure you are getting good care and the right advice.
 You want someone that will seek more than one opinion even if it requires more effort.
 That’s who I would want for me.

 4. Have a system in the will to deal with personal assets.
 When it comes to financial assets, it is very common that assets are divided equally.
 When it comes to personal assets, dividing the grandfather clock or the diamond ring three ways typically does not work.
-According to Bonora, “it is usually the dividing the personal assets that creates the most trouble with families.
+According to Bonora, “it is usually the dividing the personal assets that create the most trouble with families.
 As a result, it is important that the will provides a set of rules or a system to deal with dispersing personal assets.
-In this system it is also important to outline a dispute resolution process.
+In this system, it is also important to outline a dispute resolution process.
 Something as simple as in case of a dispute put your names in a hat and draw names.
 Making lists of personal assets can be helpful but it is not a system.
 It is very likely something will be overlooked.”

 5. Don’t be afraid to use a trust to manage your estate.
 When dealing with younger beneficiaries or families of a second marriage, using a trust is very beneficial.
 Studies show that when people inherit money, 70% of the time, the inheritance is gone within three years.
 Trusts place stipulations on how inheritances can be used and when it can be used.
 According to Bonora, “although some people feel it is not appropriate to control money from the grave, it may be one of the best things you can do for the beneficiaries, especially if they are young.”